MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/feature-management.md

 #### I don't see a link to try out an optional feature.
 Is something wrong?

-Some features do not provide a way to try out the feature for yourself and will not display a **Try it out** link.
-For such features, it is recommended that you first enable and test this feature on a sandbox environment that has a copy of production data before doing this on a production environment.
+Some features don't provide a way to try out the feature for yourself and won't display a **Try it out** link.
+For these features, it's recommended you first enable and test this feature on a sandbox environment that has a copy of production data before doing this on a production environment.

 #### Are optional features also optional on new environments?